gordonguthrie/pometo/docs/implementation_reference/getting_started_as_a_developer_of_the_pometo_runtime_and_language.md

 Try it.

+## Adding Documentation

+The goal is to build documentation as we go along so any features added to the system need to have associated documentation (and hence tests-generated-from-the-documentation) written as we go along.

+Documentation is stored in a structured set of directories under `docs/`.
+To add a page to the table of contents please edit `docs/_data/contents.yml`.

+Please manually check that the documentation builds before you commit your change.
+(There is one known and unavoidable problem: the string `{{` is interpreted as a template command and you need to write your `apl` a bit more spaced out - `{ {`.

+To build the docs locally start the docker file and `cd /pometo/docs` and run the bash script `./run_jekyll.sh`.
+This will build the docs and serve them on `0.0.0.0:4000`.
+They can be accessed on your host machine at `http://localhost:4000`.

 ## What Happens If A Million Tests Fail?

 Don't panic.
 Tests suites shadow each other.
 That is to say if a particulary test fails we can predict which other test suites will also fail.
 Understanding the shadow order helps you decide which of your million failing tests to fix.